 - Cumulative Impacts Analysis

 Matt Petersen has a BS in Wildlife and Fisheries from Texas A&M University and an MS in Aquatic Ecology from Utah State University.
-He has managed, provided NEPA oversight, or worked as a resource specialist, for over 30 large-scale EISs, including projects from Alaska to Vermont.
+He has managed, provided NEPA oversight, or worked as a resource specialist, for more than 50 large-scale EISs, including projects from Alaska to Vermont.
 His NEPA project experience encompasses agency resource management plans, mining, oil and gas, pipelines, transmission lines, wind farms, airports, and power plants.

 He has and continues to use his experience to develop and teach real-world based NEPA workshops and trainings for the BLM, Forest Service, Federal Aviation Administration, various Water Conservancy Districts, Department of Defense, and other federal agencies and industry clients.
 Matt is one of those rare instructors that both instructs NEPA and works on large-scale controversial NEPA projects on a daily basis.
 As an example, in the last 3 years Matt has managed the TransWest Express Transmission Line EIS (BLM, Western Area Power Administration, and Forest Service) and the Bald Mountain Mine Expansion EIS (BLM).

-Additionally, Matt is currently providing NEPA oversite and/or alternatives facilitation on multiple EISs, including the Bears Ears National Monument Management Plan EIS, and the Willow Creek Oil and Gas Master Development EIS.
+Additionally, Matt is currently providing NEPA management, oversite and/or alternatives facilitation on multiple EISs, including the Robinson Mine, the Gibellini Mine EIS, the Bears Ears National Monument Management Plan EIS, and the Willow Creek Oil and Gas Master Development EIS.
 Matt is also a regular contracted instructor for several NEPA classes for the BLM National Training Center (NTC).